SiliconLabs/wiseconnect/examples/snippets/wlan/http_otaf_twt/readme.md

 > **Note:** By enabling HTTPS_SUPPORT Flag in `app.c` file, the same HTTP_OTAF application is used for HTTPS_OTAF.

-In this application, the SiWx91x connects to an Access Point, configures an HTTP/HTTPS client, and establishes connection with the HTTP/HTTPS server (Apache server) or the cloud storage server (i.e., AWS S3 bucket/Azure Blob storage).
+In this application, the SiWx91x connects to an access point, configures an HTTP/HTTPS client, and establishes connection with the HTTP/HTTPS server (Apache server) or the cloud storage server (i.e., AWS S3 bucket/Azure Blob storage).
 After successful HTTP/HTTPS connection, the SiWx91x sends the firmware file request (HTTP GET Request) to the remote server, which responds with the firmware file.

 The server transferred firmware file gets loaded/updated in the SiWx91x flash memory.
 After successful firmware update, the [sl_si91x_http_otaf()](https://docs.silabs.com/wiseconnect/3.0.13/wiseconnect-api-reference-guide-fw-upgrade/service-firmware-upgrade-functions#sl-si91x-http-otaf) API returns a success response.